ManuMannar0/ManuMannar0/README.md

 ### Hi there 👋
-### I'm Emanuele, freelance web developer
+### I'm Emanuele, Freelance Frontend Developer

-- 🔭 I’m a freelance developer
-- 🌱 I’m currently learning all I need to become a better Front End developer (HTML5, CSS prep., JS - React, Rest API)
+- 🌱 I’m currently learning all I need to become a better frontend developer
-- 👯 I’m looking to collaborate with you
+- 👯 In the future I'd like to collaborate to an open source project
-- 🤔 I’m looking for help who is interested in learn code from 0
-- 💬 Ask me about what u want
 - 📫 How to reach me: mancariemanuele@gmail.com or <a href="https://www.linkedin.com/in/emanuele-mancari-b4b10171/" target="_blank" >Linkedin message</a>
 - 😄 Lenguages: ENG ITA
 <!-- - ⚡ Fun fact: lot of -->